-This project is led by CAL staff members Dr. Jing Wei and DeAnna Coon.
+This project is led by CAL staff members Dr. Keira Ballantyne and DeAnna Coon.
 These experienced professionals have more than twenty years combined experience in TESOL teaching, pre- and in-service teacher professional development, teacher training, program evaluation, and assessment fields.

 About the Peace Corps